dragos-niculescu/ietf2015/README.md

 #### data collection

-As can be gathered from the above crontab script, data collection means downloading 2MB chunks every 2 minutes across each interface with legacy TCP, and using MPTCP.
+* As can be gathered from the above crontab script, data collection means downloading 2MB chunks every 2 minutes across each interface with legacy TCP, and using MPTCP.
 Logs of these transfers are periodically updated to http://mobil4.org.
 Consult the script /sbin/measure_bw.sh for details.
+* keep laptop online and use normally

 #### revert laptop to original state